niknedgit/rent-a-car/README.md

 URL Parameters : pk=[integer] where pk is the ID of the Booking in the database.

-Return Booking with specified ID
+Return the Booking with specified ID

 Auth required : YES